Ruslan1984Lucky/yakovenko.org/content/experience/index.en.md

 ### Abiliton Intermediate QC Engineer ###

-- *As QA Engineer, participated in the development process of 3 software projects;*
+- *As QA Engineer, participated in the development of 3 software projects;*
 - *DBA expertize, management and performance optimization;*
 - *Manual and Automation testing;*
 - *Member of the small and big QA teams*